Introduction to the InCountry Data Residency for Salesforce app

 Select the Yes, I want to uninstall this package and permanently delete all associated components box.

-You may encounter the situation when the app package cannot be uninstalled at once due to the modifications in the organization after the app installation including the following:
+You may encounter the situation when the package cannot be uninstalled at once due to the modifications in the organization after the package installation including the following:

 new layouts in App Builder